What Are Friends and Family Injury Claims? – How To Claim? – View our Compensation Guide

 A Guide To Claiming For An Injury Caused By A Family Member Or Friend?

 Before we get into the meat of this guide to making compensation claims against friends and family, you need to know that if you are approaching the personal injury claims time limit of three years, you need to move quickly to ensure that a personal injury lawyer has plenty of time to make your claim.
-This guide is intended to educate people about the legal process followed when making a compensation claim against friends or family members.
+This guide on “what are friends and family injury claims” educates people about the legal process followed when making a compensation claim against friends or family members.
 You will find below information such as:

 - A look at how friend and family claims come about, and how in most cases a person will be eligible to claim against friends and families.